SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2018-10-31-why-you-should-care-about-soft-and-hard-bounces.md

 ---
 layout: blog
-published: false
+published: true
 title: Why You Should Care about Soft and Hard Bounces
 publishDate: 'Oct 22, 2018'
 description: >-
   Some of our reps were asking what’s going on?
 It sucked.
 Frankly, it was super frustrating.
 After a couple of hours of analysis, we were able to determine what was causing the bounces.
 A few of our newer reps didn’t quite understand everything that was happening.
 It made me realize something.
 authorImage: img/Ryan-OHara-Headshot.png
 authorProfile: >-